tingox/logicanalyzer_enclosure/README.md

-Enclosure / enclosures for Logicanalyzer hardware.
+Enclosure / enclosures for LogicAnalyzer hardware.